Skip to main content

 • If the changed gene is from only one parent, the baby will be a carrier, Opens dialog.
 This means that the child will have one gene that produces Hex A and one that doesn't.
 The child's body makes enough Hex A so they won't get the disease.
 But the child can pass the changed gene on to their children.

-The Tay-Sachs enzyme test is usually done on blood taken from a vein or from the umbilical cord right after birth.
+The Tay-Sachs enzyme test is usually done on a blood sample.

 Next Section: